Phase-Sensitive Measurements on a Fermi-Hubbard Quantum Processor: Preparation and energy of initial plaquette states

 of the initial plaquette state $\ket{\Psi_p}$ evaluated over the homogeneous Fermi–Hubbard Hamiltonian $H_\text{FH}$ corresponds to the energy density of a single plaquette.
 To see this, we define the Hamiltonian describing the local hopping terms between two neighboring plaquettes $P_\mu$ and $P_\nu$ as

 with $\Lambda_{\mu\nu}$ the set of edges directly connecting sites from~$P_\mu$ with sites from~$P_\nu$.
 For the initial plaquette state $\ket{\Psi_p}$, there are no energy contributions from these hopping terms between decoupled plaquettes due to orthogonality between the initial and hopped configurations, i.e.~$\langle \Psi_p|h_{\mu\nu}|\Psi_p\rangle = 0$, as every single plaquette has a fixed particle number for each spin.
 Therefore, we can compute the energy density of the Fermi–Hubbard model at small system sizes to directly obtain the energy density of the initial plaquette state at different plaquette sizes.
 In Fig.~\ref{fig:fig2}(c) we show the mean energy density for increasingly larger plaquette states.
 The ground state data is obtained using tensor network methods, and for small system sizes the data is complemented with energy values for the state at thermal equilibrium $\rho \sim \exp(-H\beta)$ at an inverse temperature $\beta = (k_BT)^{-1}$ using exact diagonalization.
 We set $k_B=1$ in the numerical simulations; additional details are included in Appendix~\ref{appendix:TN_data}.
 From the data shown, we obtain an estimate for the energy regime accessible with a certain plaquette size.
-If the mean energy of the target state is far away from the energy of the initial plaquette state, the overlap between them will be significantly reduced, which can make the sample cost of the protocol prohibitively high when considering application in phase estimation (see also Sec.~\ref{sec:benchmark} in this context).
-Beyond phase estimation, access to complex Loschmidt echoes also allows one to access observables of thermal equilibrium states when additionally performing sampling of initial states~\cite{lu_algorithms_2021}.
-The mean energy of a thermal state at a fixed system size lies above the mean energy of the ground state, therefore one may use the data in Fig.~\ref{fig:fig2}(c) also to assess which temperature range is accessible with the initial plaquette states.
-For the scope of this work, however, we will focus on ground state energy estimation.
+If the mean energy of the target state is far away from the energy of the initial plaquette state, the overlap between them will typically be reduced, which can make the sample cost of the protocol prohibitively high when considering applications in phase estimation (see also Sec.~\ref{sec:benchmark} in this context).
+This applies to both textbook phase estimation~\cite{nielsen_quantum_2010} and methods based on the complex-valued Loschmidt echo.
+In our method, we additionally require that the amplitude of the Loschmidt echo does not become too small along the relevant time window, since the phase is obtained by integration of Eq.~\eqref{CR}.
+We refer to Ref.~\cite{schiffer_hardware-efficient_2025} for an extended discussion of the sample complexity.